-During the informed consent process and when collecting locator information, study participants must be informed that their locator sources will be contacted if study staff are unable to locate the participant directly.
+During the informed assent/consent process and when collecting locator information, study participants must be informed that their locator sources will be contacted if study staff are unable to locate the participant directly.
 Study staff will negotiate with the participant how they will identify themselves when locator sources are contacted.
 Arrangements agreed upon with the participant should be documented on the locator form.

 Study staff should view every participant contact as an opportunity to update the participant's locator information.
-When updating locator information, site staff should ascertain whether the information is still current (i.e., rather than simply asking "Has any of your information changed since your last visit?") and also probe for additional information that the participant was not able or willing to provide at previous visits.
+When updating locator information, actively review each item on the locator form to determine whether the information is still current (i.e., rather than simply asking "Has any of your information changed since your last visit?").
+Site staff should also probe for additional information that the participant was not able or willing to provide at previous visits.

 Study staff should document on the visit checklist or chart notes that they reviewed the locator information with the participant at every visit.
-Any updates to the locator form should use standard GCP corrections with initials and date of the staff member making the changes.
+Any updates to the locator form should use standard good clinical practice (GCP) corrections with initials and date of the staff member making the changes.